-For something new, search for a thin band engagement ring with added stones on the band.
-Even if the featured stone is a single diamond, your ring will sparkle so much more with the added stones on the band and create a more intricate look overall.
+For something new, try wearing a thin engagement ring with an eternity band.
+Even if the featured bling on your engagement ring is a single stone, your ring will sparkle so much more with the added stones on the eternity band and create a more intricate look overall.

 You might think about choosing your birthstone, your partner’s birthstone or both of yours to be included in your ring setting.
 You could also choose a stone with special meaning behind it for marriage and partnerships, like emerald, which symbolizes unwavering love and commitment to another.
 Of course, any stone will look fantastic with a thin band underneath and will showcase whichever unique gemstone engagement ring you choose.